 Dr Myles-Jay Linton explains the findings from the study.

+There is no evidence for how prescribing under the new guidelines, or complete or partial bans, will affect patients.
 We have plans to evaluate the impact of gluten-free product prescription policy changes on patient health outcomes in Bristol, North Somerset and South Gloucestershire.

 Links and downloads